The-BigMan-tech/Guarantee-fallback/crown-language/readme.raw.md

 - Arrays
 - References
 - Concatenation
-- Errors
+- Errors in detail

+#### The rule-based model
+- Brief introduction
 - Queries
-- Statement check modes (exact match or membership)
+- Types of truthiness check (exact match or membership)
 - Query types (statement vs implication)
 - Rules
 - Wild card candidate vs Arbitrary candidate

+#### Others
+- Incremental resolution
+- How to contribute to the language

 ### Facts
 Facts are written with a single relationship(predicate or alias) with one to many names or numbers and it ends with a terminator.